-During your course you will have opportunities to develop a range of academic, professional and transferrable skills relevant to a professional working in the education sector.
+During your course you will have opportunities to develop a range of academic, professional and transferable skills relevant to a professional working in the education sector.
 These will include: - team-working, research, critical evaluation, presentation, independent learning, reflective practice skills and contribute to your continued professional development.

-The programme outcomes are listed below:
+The full Supporting Teaching and Learning 2 year programme outcomes are listed below.